athankefalas/swift-toasts/README.md

 The toast dismiss action is an environment value injected in the `toastDismiss` KeyPath and contains an action that can be used to programmatically dismiss a toast depending on a specific user interaction.

-Please note, that the scheduler automatically handles the duration of a toast so there is no need for a custom toast style to handle automatic dismissal based on the duration of a presented `Toast`.
+Please note, that the scheduler automatically handles the duration of a toast, so there is no need for a custom toast style to handle automatic dismissal based on the duration of a presented `Toast`.

 #### Toast Presented Alignment